ABOUT US AND OUR DOGS

 She was back in the Bernese Booth again at Crufts 2006 with both Brig and several other Midland Carters - Pepsi, Tio, Mason, Polly and for the first time, little Tilly on the 'Working Day' (Thursday).
 She was back again in March 2007 as well, but the long walk was too much for Brig by then, so she went by herself.

-She'll be back at Crufts again this year, occupying the booth at Discover Dogs on the Working Day (Saturday) with several other Midland Carters - Tio, Champers and Cinders & Fudge.
+She was back at Crufts again in March 2008, occupying the booth at Discover Dogs on the Working Day (Saturday) with several other Midland Carters - Tio, Champers and Cinders & Fudge.

 A tribute to JEBEL appears on the Carting Tributes Page, and CRESTA & BRIG will join him there shortly.